 My 10-Year Old Can Save My Life

-Editor’s Note: This week, Beyond Type 1 will be focusing on hypoglycemia and severe hypoglycemia during our Let’s Talk Lows campaign.
-We’re looking at causes, symptoms, fears and treatment options.
+Editor’s Note: This article was part of Beyond Type 1’s focus on hypoglycemia and severe hypoglycemia during our Let’s Talk Lows campaign.
+We looked at causes, symptoms, fears and treatment options.
 Follow along using the hashtag #LetsTalkLows and share your hypoglycemia experiences with the community.

 Anyone familiar with Type 1 Diabetes has heard the term hypo or low when discussing blood glucose levels.
 And, whether you are someone with T1D or someone who cares for a T1D, chances are you have been privy to the dreaded beast that is hypoglycemia.